Akira13641/PasPDQSort/README.md

   A: array of Int32;

 begin
-  // generate a random array for example purposes Randomize();
+  // generate a random array for example purposes.
+  Randomize();
   SetLength(A, 500);
   for I := 0 to 499 do
     A[I] := RandomRange(1, 1001);

   // sort it!
-  Int32Sorter.Sort(A, @Int32LessThan);
+  specialize TPDQSorter<Int32>.Sort(A, @Int32LessThan);
 end.
 ```